-We have extensive experience providing TA to healthcare organizations who want to implement practical strategies to eliminate racial and ethnic disparities in health care.
+We have extensive experience providing TA to healthcare organizations that want to implement practical strategies to eliminate racial and ethnic disparities in health care.
 We serve as a national, regional, and local resource for hospitals, community health centers, medical schools, health plans and insurers, consumer organizations, state and local governments, foundations, and others.
 Since 2007, we have provided TA through the Disparities Leadership Program, a year-long executive education program that has supported over 400 leaders from hospitals, health plans, and other health care organizations.
-We develop strong partnerships with organizations they engage with and create customized solutions to meet specific needs while delivering high-quality work products on time.
+We develop strong partnerships with organizations and create customized solutions to meet specific needs while delivering high-quality work products on time.

 This TA Vendor has an Off the Shelf TA Project.
 Browse Off the Shelf TA.